chartit/django-chartit/README.rst

 - `jQuery <http://jquery.com>`_
 - `Highcharts <http://highcharts.com>`_

-.. note:: While ``Django-Chartit 2`` itself is licensed under the BSD license, ``Highcharts`` is licensed under the `Highcharts license
+.. note:: While ``Django-Chartit`` itself is licensed under the BSD license, ``Highcharts`` is licensed under the `Highcharts license
    <http://www.highcharts.com/license>`_ and ``jQuery`` is licensed under both
    MIT License and GNU General Public License (GPL) Version 2.
 It is your own responsibility to abide by respective licenses when downloading and using the supporting JavaScript libraries.